Ritam333/ZOMATO_DATA_ANALYSIS_SQL/README.md

 -  Addressed **null values** and ensured the data's **integrity and reliability** for accurate analysis.

 ### 4️⃣ **Business Problems Solved**
--  Solved **17 real-world business challenges** using advanced SQL queries, helping Zomato gain actionable insights.
+-  Solved **17 real-world business challenges** using advanced SQL queries.

 ---